rcst/rim/README.md

 # rmaxima
 Development version of the yet-to-be-released rmaxima CRAN package. rmaxima provides an interface to the powerful and fairly complete maxima computer algebra system

-This repository is a fork from the original version created by Ksenila Shumelchyk and Hans W. Borcher [shumelchyk/rmaxima](https://github.com/shumelchyk/rmaxima), which is currently not maintained.
+This repository is a fork from the original version created by Kseniia Shumelchyk and Hans W. Borcher [shumelchyk/rmaxima](https://github.com/shumelchyk/rmaxima), which is currently not maintained.

 # Installation